-After 19 years of marriage John is remembering to take out the garbage every week.
+It took only 19 years of marriage for John to remember to take out the garbage every week.

 I can take out my own garbage.
 I lived single for 15 years.
 But when I got married there were three chores I couldn’t wait to pass on to someone else: taking out the garbage, filling my car with gas, and grocery shopping.
+I made this deal before we got married.
 John has done two of these well throughout our marriage but remembering to take out the garbage has been a stumbling block.
 There have been weekly promises—for 18 years.
 And then forgetfulness.
 Forgetfulness which then led to me becoming a nag.
 Not pretty.

 This could be a cause for quite a fight, or a series of escalating fights.
 In every relationship there are occasional (or not so occasional) gaps or lapses.
 There are gaps between promises and performance.
 There are gaps between expected behavior and actual behavior.
 The problem comes in what do we do with those gaps.